-Over the years, the Rascals have received wide acclaim as a major influence on white R&B acts, and in 1997, the group was inducted into the Rock and Roll Hall of Fame.
-They were also inducted into the Songwriters Hall Of Fame and the Hit Parade Hall of Fame in 2009 and 2010, respectively.
+Over the years, The Rascals have received wide acclaim as a major influence on white R&B acts.
+The band's many honors and accolades include being inducted into the Rock and Roll Hall of Fame in 1997, the Vocal Group Hall of Fame in 2005, and the Hit Parade Hall of Fame in 2010.
+Eddie Brigati and Felix Cavaliere, who co-wrote most of the band's songs, were inducted into the Songwriters Hall of Fame in 2009.

 To listen to a song clip, click any song title that has a speaker icon.
 This will take you to a list of links to CD and/or MP3 product pages from one or more online merchants that have sound samples.